RaghavendraKKulkarni/React-PIG/README.md

-This is a React project to build a PIG
+This is a React project to build a PIG dashboard